 The TC describes how technology and learning management systems are used to facilitate, create, track, analyze, and communicate student learning.

-The TC describes how the use of technology will facilitate higher level skills such as analyzing, synthesizing, and evaluating.
 The TC describes how technology and learning management systems are used to facilitate, create, track, analyze, and communicate student learning.